- Search The Registry

 *Delbert Tibbs was born on this date in 1939.
-He was an African American writer and anti-death penalty activist.
+He was a Black writer and anti-death penalty activist.

-Tibbs was born in Shelby, Mississippi; moving to Chicago, Illinois at age 12.
+Tibbs was born in Shelby, Mississippi, moving to Chicago, Illinois, at age 12.
 He attended the Chicago Theological Seminary from 1970 to 1972.
 In 1974, he was hitchhiking in Florida when he was wrongfully implicated in a crime for which he would receive the death penalty.
 That year, a 27-year-old man and a 17-year-old female were violently attacked near Fort Myers, Florida.
-The man was murdered and the young woman raped.
+The man was murdered, and the young woman was raped.
 She reported that they had been picked up while hitchhiking by a Black man who killed her boyfriend and then beat and raped her, leaving her unconscious by the side of the road.

 Part of Tibbs' story is featured in the play The Exonerated.
-On February 14, 2011 Tibbs, along with fellow ex felons and anti-death penalty activists, spoke with Illinois Governor Pat Quinn about repealing the death penalty in their state and on March 14, 2011, the death penalty was repealed in Illinois.
+On February 14, 2011, Tibbs and fellow ex-felons and anti-death penalty activists spoke with Illinois Governor Pat Quinn about repealing the death penalty in their state.
+On March 14, 2011, the death penalty was repealed in Illinois.

-In 2007, Tibbs authored "Selected Poems and Other Words/Works", Edited by O'Modele Jeanette Rouselle, Printed by The Manifestation-Glow Press New York City.
-His poetry also appears in the chapbook anthology "Beccaria", edited by poet Aja Beech released on April 22, 2011 Delbert Tibbs died on November 23, 2013.
+In 2007, Tibbs authored "Selected Poems and Other Words/Works," Edited by O'Modele Jeanette Rouselle, Printed by The Manifestation-Glow Press New York City.
+His poetry also appears in the chapbook anthology "Beccaria," edited by poet Aja Beech and released on April 22, 2011.
+Delbert Tibbs died on November 23, 2013.